A Tutorial on Torchtext

 In the basic part of the tutorial, we have already used Torchtext Iterators, but the customizable parts of the Torchtext Iterator that are truly helpful.

-We talk about three main keywords: sort, sort_within_batch and repeat.
+We talk about three main keywords: sort

 First, PyTorch’s current solution for masked BPTT is slightly bizzare, it requires you to pack the PyTorch variables into a padded sequences.
 Note that not all PyTorch RNN libraries support padded sequence, for example, SRU does not, and even though I haven’t seen issues being raised, but possibly current implementation of QRNN doesn’t support padded sequence class either.